 An under-roof, open-air restaurant nestled on a wooded Boone’s Ridge hillside.

 A ten-acre bison range with viewing stands and close-up viewing opportunities.

 A 60-mile network of hiking trails.

-Boone’s Ridge is an investment in the economic development and recovery of a region with a well-documented and pervasive legacy of poverty and poor educational outcomes.
+Boone’s Ridge is an investment in the economic development and recovery of a region with a well-documented and pervasive legacy of poverty, poor educational outcomes, and environmental degradation.
 Boone’s Ridge will bring opportunity for economic and educational development to this area of Eastern Kentucky.

 Boone’s Ridge is owned by the Appalachian Wildlife Foundation, a 501(c)(3), non-profit organization.
 All of the profits from Boone’s Ridge will stay in the region to support our charitable mission of achieving Economic, Educational, and Environmental improvement in the region.

 The coal fields of Central Appalachia are the largest contiguous area of poverty in the United States, with the bulk of the region being in Southeastern Kentucky.
 Since the beginning of European settlement in the 1700s, the economic condition of this region has always been poor.

 Desired Future Condition: The region will have a diverse, vibrant, and sustainable economy, with tourism as a pillar.
 With tourism as a new economic driver, ecological restoration and protection will become a priority.
 Economic prosperity will demand and produce improved education outcomes and opportunities.
 The result will be that economic and educational outcomes for the region are close to national averages, and ecological restoration of the land, water, and wildlife is a cultural standard.

 With your help, we can achieve this future condition.